aznight85048/promptgenai/README.md

               Restart session before pulling additional models.
               Restarting session restarts with the initial configuration (user:ollama)

+    **Ollama "API Key":** While ollama does not require an API Key, this application checks for the presence of an API Key.
+When using ollama endpoints, you can use the word 'ollama' or any other value in the API Key field to satisfy the application's API Key requirement

 ## Usage
 - Select a model from the list, 'Enter your message', and click send.
 - Follow the on-screen prompts to interact with the AI models.